rstormsf/ico_per_week/README.md

 ## How to optimize ethereum infura queries

-Stop using `web3.eth.getBalance` if you need to get balance for more than 5 addresses.
+Stop using `web3.eth.getBalance` or `token.balanceOf` if you need to get balance for more than 5 addresses.

 Use the power of solidity to get any necessary data from ethereum blockchain.

 Checkout [this](https://youtu.be/pL1dZhodxvI) video tutorial: https://youtu.be/pL1dZhodxvI